Skip to Content

 When to use this

-Use this guide when the client wants changes after seeing the quote and you need to preserve the original commercial history while preparing a revised version.
+Use this guide when the client wants changes after seeing the proposal and you need to preserve the original commercial history while preparing a revised version.

 What you need first

-• the existing quote that was sent to the client
+• the proposal that was sent to the client

 • a clear list of the requested changes